 Another article in The Washington Post described the levels of racism towards Africans by the Chinese and Indians.
 A Congolese man, Masonda Ketanda Olivier, was confronted and beaten to death by a mob of Indian men in New Delhi last May; his friend advised that “it was a clear hate crime, with racial epithets repeatedly invoked.”
 And on that same day, a racist laundry detergent ad was released showing China’s blatant racism as well.

 Oh, and let’s not forget to mention the trending assaults that are happening here in the United States towards blacks.
-But these are the same groups of people who I need to reach out to for love and affection, huh.
+But these are the same groups of people I need to reach out to for love and affection, huh.

 I don’t fault anyone in my community who does not support interracial relationships, especially when they’re used to smokescreen our history and our just due.
 The medium has been force-feeding this union down our throats for the past 5-10 years, in the midst of heightened racial tension, and I take it as nothing more than a spit in the face.
-Non-blacks are arrogantly telling me that the grass is so much greener on the other side and that every other group of women will be able to love me and help me heal better than a black woman.
-Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the black community and encourage us to “level up” by getting someone who doesn’t look like us; because we’re at the bottom of the barrel anyway.
+Non-blacks arrogantly tell me that the grass is so much greener on the other side and that every other group of women will be able to love me and help me heal better than a Black woman.
+Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the Black community and encourage us to “level up” by getting someone who doesn’t look like us; because we’re at the bottom of the barrel anyway.